Be your own certificate authority (CA) and issue certificates for your local development environment and get HTTPS working in Windows 10.

 Conclusion

-The process to Get HTTPS working in Windows 10 is a bit fiddly I’ll agree on that, however, being able to run your local development sites securely over HTTPS with their own SSL certificate is worth it in my opinion.
+The process to Get HTTPS working in Windows 10 is a bit fiddly I’ll agree with that, however, being able to run your local development sites securely over HTTPS with their own SSL certificate is worth it in my opinion as a WordPress developer.

 If you are using WordPress you can now force the site to use HTTPS for better security.